 “It’s good for me to feel I’m part of this community rather than I’m somebody who runs it.”

 "Working with the group enriches my life by opening doors to a deeper understanding of other people whose life is different to my own.
 It feeds my empathetic qualities and teaches me new life skills."

 "I enjoy the company and I also enjoy helping others."

 - The sharing of creative practices and products through participation in creative arts community settings can enhance capabilities for well-being for all participants through providing a sense of mutual achievement and enjoyment.
-There are a range of ways in which practitioners and volunteers negotiate these challenges.

 - Mutual processes of ‘recognition’ in creative arts community settings involve valuing people by sharing skills and creative outputs and making humanistic connections through shared creative practice.
 This can create the relational basis for well-being and recovery.